FEDERAL ENERGY EFFICIENT HOME IMPROVEMENT CREDIT (25C)

 Source: IRS

 The 25C Energy Efficient Home Improvement Credit is limited to $2,000 per year for heat pump water heater installations, and there is a $3,200 yearly cap for all 25C tax credits combined.
-All 25C tax credits expire on Dec.
+All 25C tax credits expired on Dec.
 31, 2025.

 Tax credit limitations